Anush008/fastembed-rs/README.md

     "panda is animal",
     "i dont know",
     "kind of mammal",
     ];

-// Rerank with the default batch size let results = model.rerank("what is panda?", documents, true, None)?;
+// Rerank with the default batch size, 256 and return document contents let results = model.rerank("what is panda?", documents, true, None)?;
 println!("Rerank result: {:?}", results);
 ```